Click here to learn about Days of Learning.

 Louis Bernstein is vice president of Case Paper Company.
 A Philadelphia native who has drummed since he was 11 years old, he played in bands all through junior high, high school, and college.
 Lou has taught drums and is also a jazz historian.

-Robin Black is the author of the story collection If I loved you, I would tell you this, the novel Life Drawing, and the essay collection Crash Course: Essays From Where Writing and Life Collide.
+Robin Black (she/her) is the author of the story collection If I loved you, I would tell you this, the novel Life Drawing, and the essay collection Crash Course: Essays From Where Writing and Life Collide.
 Her award-winning work has been published in multiple languages, and has been named a ‘book of the year’ by The Irish Times, the San Francisco Chronicle, and NPR among others.
 Her book on Virginia Woolf’s Mrs. Dalloway is due out in 2022. www.robinblack.net.

 Roberta Brenner is a psychoanalyst in private practice in Bala Cynwyd, currently working remotely.
 An additional rewarding part of this work is her involvement with the Chinese American Psychoanalytic Alliance, which offers training and treatment to Chinese psychotherapists.
 Roberta is a longtime RS congregant who started religious school here in 1957 and continued through confirmation.
 One of the highlights of her life was returning to become an adult bat mitzvah in 2015, when she discovered her penchant for chanting Torah.

 Jonathan Broder, a native New Yorker, stayed in Philadelphia after attending Temple Law School.
 Counsel for Conrail for 30 years, he was instrumental in creating New York City’s High Line.
 In the Philadelphia Jewish community, he has served as president of a synagogue and of Jewish Learning Venture, trustee of the Jewish Federation of Greater Philadelphia, and in other leadership roles.
 Jon has studied piano for over 50 years, including at the Oberlin Conservatory of Music.